When buyers begin exploring VA home loan options, terms like “VA appraisal” and “professional home inspection” can understandably become muddled.

 But if an item isn’t on that MPR checklist, there’s a fair chance it won’t be mentioned on the VA appraisal report.
 It’s not an appraiser’s job to do a thorough evaluation of a home’s every nook and cranny.

-Home inspectors will check your air conditioner.
-Home inspectors will inspect your electric panels.
-Home inspectors will test your garage door openers.
-Any problems or symptoms of a problem will be carefully described, and remedies will likely be suggested.
+Home inspectors will check your air conditioner, electric panels and garage door openers.
+Any problems or symptoms of a problem will be carefully described and remedies will likely be suggested.